Blog | Entrepreneurship

 Surefire Steps for Successful Negotiation (in Business and Relationships)

-By using the right tactics at the right time, you just may end up with everything your heart desires
+Be a sophisticated investor by using the right tactics at the right time; you just may end up with everything your heart desires

 meet your own rich dad - start your quiz now

-If you're going to succeed in business and investing, it's imperative that you master the art of negotiation.
-Knowing what you want and how to push for it is an art, and one that takes time to master.
-For women, however, this life skill may not come as easily as it does for men.
+If you're going to be financially free, you need to be a sophisticated investor.
+And to do that, it's imperative that you master the art of negotiation.
+Knowing what you want and how to push for it is an art; one that takes time to master.

 The art of successful negotiation

-Let’s start with three key tips on negotiations that I think women can put into play to both get what they want and play to their natural strengths.
+Let’s start with three key tips on negotiations that everyone can put into play to both get what they want and play to their natural strengths.

 1. Do your homework